He 280

 Links to kit build or reviews

-A build / review can be found here and here.
+A build / review can be found here.

 References